 CMSE Training will enable learners to apply for compassionate consideration in relation to their assessment.
 CMSE Training will enable learners who have been prevented from undertaking a specific assessment activity or who feel their performance is seriously impaired because of exceptional circumstances to apply to defer the assessment i.e. to be allowed to complete the assessment activity on another occasion.

-The following are examples of circumstances under which CMSE Training may consider giving compassionate consideration to the learner:
+The following are examples of circumstances under which CMSE Training may consider allowing compassionate consideration to the learner:

 CMSE Training requires the learner to provide appropriate evidence/documentation e.g. a statement from a medical practitioner.